Giant Cell Tumor

 Tumors that can’t be removed surgically can often be controlled and sometimes destroyed with radiation therapy.

-Giant cell tumors can recur.
-Follow-up with a doctor may be required for several years.
+Giant cell tumors can come back.
+Follow-up with your healthcare provider may be required for several years.

 Key points about giant cell tumors

-A giant cell tumor is one that is made up of a large number of benign cells that form an aggressive tumor, usually near the end of the bone near a joint.
+A giant cell tumor is a rare, aggressive non-cancerous tumor.
+It usually develops near a joint at the end of the bone.
 Most occur in the long bones of the legs and arms.

 - Giant cell tumors most often occur in young adults when skeletal bone growth is complete.